Seagate/cortx-ha/Quick-Start-Guide.rst

  - **$ getenforce** (It must show **Disabled**)

+3. Ensure the following:

+ - The **/etc/hosts** file is reflected accurately.

+ - DNS is updated to resolve host names.

+4. Add eth0 IP address of both nodes in the **/etc/hosts** file.
+Run the following command.

+ - **$ cat /etc/hosts**

+5. Install the required software by running the following command.

+ - **$ yum -y install corosync pacemaker pcs**

 Cloning the Source Code
 =======================
 To clone the source code, run the following commands: